About the NYC Tree Map

 Find out how you can help trees, parks, and facilities in your neighborhood, and join your community in supporting your parks and outdoor spaces by subscribing to the NYC Parks Volunteering email newsletter.
 Our Nature & Outdoors newsletter helps you explore New York City’s wild side with hikes, activities, and updates about local plants and animals.

-Information for the street tree map was gathered with the help of thousands of volunteers through TreesCount!
+Information for the city’s street trees was gathered with the help of thousands of volunteers through TreesCount!
 2015, our citywide tree census.
 Volunteers used the TreeKIT mapping method to produce accurate measurements of our street trees, including identifications of species and tree diameter.
+Thanks to additional teams of Parks staff and volunteers who participated in the 2016-2018 Park Tree Inventory, we added the precise location, size, condition, and species of non-forest trees growing in our landscaped parks.
 We thank all of our volunteers for their support.

 Ecological Benefits of Trees